MilanKacar/milankacar.github.io/_posts/2024-10-11-blog32_llm_architectures.md

 Whether you're using GPT for text generation or BERT for language understanding, these models are the backbone of modern AI applications.
 They are reshaping industries, helping solve real-world problems, and pushing the boundaries of what's possible with AI. 🌟

----

-💬 *What’s your favorite architecture, and how do you use it in your projects?
-Let me know in the comments!*